 Eligibility: Applicants must be enrolled in full-time undergraduate, graduate, or professional degree programs at the University of Michigan, Ann Arbor.
 Eligible students must return to campus for at least one term prior to graduation.* Applicants for research grants may be at preliminary or more advanced stages of their research, and the research project must be at least one month in length.
 Applicants for internships should be prepared to identify the venue for their internship in a governmental agency, business, or non-governmental institution in the region, and the internship must constitute at least a 30-hour-per-week (in-person) or 10- to 15-hour-per-week (virtual) time commitment for a minimum of six weeks.

-- WCEE Summer Funding Application form (applications for 2021 are closed)
+- WCEE Summer Funding Application form

 - Statement of purpose (1-3 pages) including proposed time period, institutional affiliation, your reasons for pursuing the project, and how this experience will contribute to your career goals